SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

   - TSAP NCK (powerline): `03 03`
   - TSAP PLC (powerline): `03 02`

-## Running dataFEED edgeConnectors
+## Running dataFEED edgeConnector Modules

-In order to run the dataFEED edgeConnectors a working docker environment is required.
+In order to run the dataFEED edgeConnector modules a working Docker environment is required.
-For docker installation instructions please refer to the [official documentation](https://docs.docker.com/install/)
+For Docker installation instructions please refer to the [official documentation](https://docs.docker.com/install/)

 ### Pulling the image

-The docker images are provided through a public registry.
+The Docker images are provided through a public registry.
-To get the latest docker image you need to login to the docker registry and pull the image.
+To get the latest Docker image you need to login to the Docker registry and pull the image.
 ```bash
 docker image pull softingindustrial/edgeconnector-840d:latest
 ```

-### Run the docker container
+### Run the Docker container

-After the docker image has been pulled, a docker container can be started.
+After the Docker image has been pulled, a Docker container can be started.
-The web server and OPCUA server of the application have to be exposed on the host machine if the dataFEED edgeConnectors shall be accessed from outside the dockerized environment.
+The web server and OPC UA Server of the module have to be exposed on the host machine if the dataFEED edgeConnectors shall be accessed from outside the dockerized environment.

-To start the dataFEED edgeConnector with the default ports mapped 1:1 to the host machine:
+To start the dataFEED edgeConnector 840D with the default ports mapped 1:1 to the host machine:
 ```bash
 docker container run -p 443:443 -p 8099:8099 -p 4897:4897 softingindustrial/edgeconnector-840d
 ```
 The above example can be adapted to match the needs of your environment.
-For example if your host already runs a webserver and the https port is blocked, the command can be adjusted to expose the https port of dataFEED edgeConnector application on a different port.
+For example if your host already runs a webserver and the https port is blocked, the command can be adjusted to expose the https port of dataFEED edgeConnector module on a different port.

 ```bash
 docker container run -p 1443:443 -p 8099:8099 -p 4897:4897 softingindustrial/edgeconnector-840d